motorro/CommonStateMachine/README.md

 As I've already mentioned, creating new states explicitly to pass them to the state-machine later (like in the basic example) is not a good idea in terms of coupling and dependency provision.

-Let's move it away from our machine states by introducing a common [factory interface](login/src/main/java/com/motorro/statemachine/login/model/state/LoginStateFactory.kt): that fill take the responsibility to provide dependencies and abstract our state creation logic:
+Let's move it away from our machine states by introducing a common [factory interface](login/src/main/java/com/motorro/statemachine/login/model/state/LoginStateFactory.kt) that will take the responsibility to provide dependencies and abstract our state creation logic:

 ```kotlin
 interface LoginStateFactory {